kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 ### §35.16   Propeller critical parts.

-The integrity of each propeller critical part identified by the safety analysis required by §35.15 must be established by:
+The integrity of each propeller critical part identified by the safety analysis required by [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.15   Safety analysis.|§35.15]] must be established by:

 \(a\) A defined engineering process for ensuring the integrity of the propeller critical part throughout its service life,